 As it turns out, a simple inspection of fuel injectors doesn’t reveal much.
 The 370cc units are remarkably well-preserved for their age, but the plastic housings don’t tell the whole story.
 In this case, you need a professional, someone who’s well-versed in the internal workings of fuel injectors and making them perform at their peak.

-Thankfully, NICOclub.com has a long history with the team at Deatschwerks – a relationship that dates back almost to the beginning of their company in 2004.
+At the time, NICOclub.com had a great rapport with the team at Deatschwerks – a relationship that dates back almost to the beginning of their company in 2004.
 They started out with providing injectors for popular Nissan engines (SR, VG and VQ), and rapidly branched out into other brands and applications.
 They’ve expanded into a dedicated facility, housing a state-of-the-art lab where all the service and testing occurs.

 We used Deatschwerks injectors for several past project cars, so it made sense to give them a call and get their advice on this situation.
 Their recommendation was to have the injectors inspected and serviced first, and if there were any that they couldn’t return to factory specifications, they could source a replacement.
 Basically, the idea is to have a set of six perfectly-matched injectors that perform as well, if not better, than they did when the engine was built in 1994.

 Now, anyone who’s ever removed a side-feed injector from a Nissan engine knows the misery of trying to pop them out without damaging the plastic housing.
 Even though we’ve gotten pretty skilled at the task here at NICOclub, the guys at Deatschwerks have a BETTER solution: Simply remove the entire rail and ship it off.
 It’s called their “rail service”, and it’s only a $30 additional charge!